 Looking ahead, the Weiss Crypto Ratings should also become a vital selection tool for consumers holding cryptocurrencies to buy goods and services, for merchants accepting payment in cryptocurrencies, and for projects seeking to raise money via cryptocurrencies.

 Weiss Ratings’ overall goal is to help the public avoid both the hype and the fear – to invest and do business with more confidence and, at the same time, more awareness of the possible dangers.

 Of course, the Weiss Crypto Ratings are not the only thing to consider – either when choosing a cryptocurrency or deciding to invest in crypto to begin with.
 Such decisions are up to each individual investor.
 Weiss Crypto Ratings are in no way tailored to each person’s individual circumstances and are not investment advice.
-Although Weiss Ratings has an enviable record of identifying opportunities to pursue or avoid, past performance is no guarantee of future success.
+Although Weiss Ratings has an enviable record of identifying opportunities to pursue and investments to avoid, past performance is no guarantee of future success.